-Venomous spiders that typically induce severe clinical signs include the Mediterranean Black Widow (Latrodectus tredecimguttatus) and the Tarantula or Wolf spider (Lycosa singoriensis).
-Patients usually present with severe pain after a painless bite and death can occur with severe envenomation.
-Note that sopulgids (camel spiders) are NOT venomous but may cause a painful bite.
+Venomous spiders that typically induce severe clinical signs include the Mediterranean Black Widow (Latrodectus tredecimguttatus/lugubris) and the Tarantula or Wolf spider (Lycosa signoriensis).
+Patients usually present with severe pain after a painless bite and death can occur in severe envenomations.
+Note that sopulgids (Camel spiders) are NOT venomous but may cause a painful bite.

-SUPPORTIVE CARE FOR SCORPION STINGS & SPIDER BITES
+Supportive Care for Scorpion Stings and Spider Bites

-Coordinate urgent Medical Evacuation (MEDEVAC) directly to appropriate medical facilities where antivenom is stored, if it is known that those products can be used in MWDs.

-Ensure a patent airway and provide supplemental oxygen and ventilation, as needed.

-Place an IV catheter and obtain a Complete Blood Count (CBC), blood chemistry panel, and urinalysis.

-Administer isotonic crystalloids at a rate based on clinical signs and laboratory findings.
-A fluid rate of 1.5 - 2 times maintenance is often an appropriate initial starting point; however, fluid boluses may initially be necessary.
+- Coordinate MEDEVAC (urgent) directly to appropriate medical facilities where antivenom is stored.
+Remote sites should request overfly (bypass the local MTF/VTF) directly to appropriate facilities. - Ensure a patent airway and provide supplemental oxygen and ventilation, as needed. - Place an IV catheter and obtain a CBC, blood chemistry panel, and urinalysis. - Isotonic crystalloids at a rate based on clinical signs and laboratory findings.
+A fluid rate of 1.5 2 times maintenance is an initial starting point, however, fluid boluses may initially be necessary.
 General maintenance fluid rate is 40-60 mL/kg/day.
-Adjustment to fluid rate is based on patient's clinical response, monitoring ins and outs and clinical parameters such as body weight, CBC and chemistry values.
-Monitor for signs of fluid overload such as increasing body weight (>10%), tissue edema, serous nasal discharge, or increased respiratory rate or effort.

-Administer 2-4 mg/kg diphenhydramine IM.
+Adjustment to fluid rate is based on patient's clinical response. - Administer 2-4 mg/kg diphenhydramine IM.
 Repeat diphenhydramine every 8 hours for 72 hours.
 NOTE: MWD handlers may have been issued diphenhydramine and may have initiated therapy before presentation.
-Do not give diphenhydramine IV because it can cause severe hypotension in dogs.

-Manage any open wounds that develop.
-(See K9 Wound Management CPG.)

-Treat pain if noted.
-(See K9 Analgesia and Anesthesia CPG.)

-NOTE: Do not treat with NSAIDs given the propensity for envenomated dogs to develop coagulopathies, thrombocytopenia, thrombocytopathia, and secondary acute kidney injury.

-If systemic anaphylaxis is suspected based on the history and clinical signs (weakness, peracute vomiting or diarrhea, collapse, or hypotension), treat the MWD as above, and treat with IV fluid therapy as for shock (see K9 Shock Management CPG) and start an epinephrine CRI at 0.1-1 mcg/kg/min.
-Though a CRI takes longer to set up, it has demonstrated superiority in the treatment and resolution of anaphylaxis over bolus dosing.^{7,8} If a CRI is unavailable, give epinephrine (0.01 mg/kg, IM or IV; repeat, if necessary, every 20-30 minutes).

-Hospitalize the patient and provide supportive care until resolved or evacuated.
-During hospitalization, measure and track swelling and progression of local tissue effects.
+Do not give diphenhydramine IV because it can cause severe hypotension in dogs. - Manage any open wounds that develop (See Chapter 14). - Treat pain if noted (See Chapter 16).
+NOTE: Do not treat with NSAIDs given the propensity for envenomated dogs to develop coagulopathies, thrombocytopenia, thromobocytopathia, and secondary acute kidney injury. - If systemic anaphylaxis is suspected based on the history and clinical signs (weakness, peracute vomiting or diarrhea, collapse, or hypotension), treat the MWD as above, and treat with IV fluid therapy as for shock (See Chapter 6, Figure 33) and start an epinephrine CRI at 0.1-1 mcg/kg/min.
+Though a CRI takes longer to set up, it has demonstrated superiority in the treatment and resolution of anaphylaxis over bolus dosing.
+If a CRI is unavailable, give epinephrine (0.01 mg/kg, IM or IV; repeat if necessary every 20-30 minutes). - Hospitalize the patient and provide supportive care until resolved or evacuated.

-ANTIVENOM USE FOR SCORPION STINGS & SPIDER BITES
+Antivenom Use for Scorpion Stings and Spider Bites